rosienh/Climate-Change-Analysis/README.md

 # Climate-Change-Analysis

+This dashboard visualises the steady rise in global CO₂ emissions from 1990 to 2020, highlighting the growing impact of human activity on the planet.
+It breaks down emissions by sector, showing how industries contribute differently to the overall increase.

+The data illustrates how rising CO₂ levels intensify the greenhouse effect, driving higher global temperatures.
+These temperature increases are linked to rising sea levels, more frequent extreme weather events, and greater risks of flooding.
+In addition, higher CO₂ concentrations are causing ocean acidification, threatening marine ecosystems and biodiversity.

-This dashboard observes the ongoing rise in global CO2 emissions from 1990 - 2020 from the impact of human-induced activities.
-It also details how different sectors contribute to emissions, breaking down their respective outputs.
-These activities have intensified the greenhouse effect and triggered a sharp rise in global temperature.
-The higher temperature is fueling more extreme temperatures, leading to rising sea levels, thus, an increased risk of flooding.
-Additionally, more CO2 emissions cause the ocean to become more acidic which poses a threat to marine life.
-Our analysis of the 2023 climate adaptation plans from the top CO2-emitting countries reveals that those investing in climate education are achieving better results in reducing emissions.
-This underscores the vital role of education in addressing climate challenges and aligns with the United Nations’ SDG 13: Climate Action, which calls for more actions in educational materials on climate change in school curricula.
-It shows that greater investments in climate education will create more efforts on the world’s future sustainability.
+An analysis of 2023 climate adaptation plans from the world’s top CO₂-emitting countries reveals that those investing in climate education are achieving more measurable progress in reducing emissions.
+This finding underscores the critical role of education in combating climate change and supports the United Nations Sustainable Development Goal 13 (Climate Action) — which calls for stronger inclusion of climate education in school curricula.

-Consequences of climate change
-**The pH level** of the ocean is a critical indicator of climate change.
-As atmospheric carbon dioxide levels rise, the pH of the ocean decreases, indicating increased acidity, making the oceans significantly more acidic and potentially endangering marine life.
-The increase in average of ocean level
-Max of global average temp

-Human behavior that causes climate change (yellow chart) Disaster frequency increase

-Enhance policy (SOLUTION)
+Overall, the results demonstrate that greater investment in climate education not only promotes awareness but also drives meaningful action toward a more sustainable future.